-How to Keep Your From Cat Messing Up the House
+How to Keep Your Cat From Making a Mess

 Many mess-creating incidents involving your cat are not intentional.
 In fact, some of them are accidents that your cat would like to avoid just as much as you would.

-When they throw up, they cannot always choose the time and the place that happens.
+When they vomit, they cannot always choose the time and the place that happens.

 If they have a toileting problem, they may not have complete physical and/or emotional control over that.